Channel 10 (Tucumán, Argentina)

 Canal 10 (call sign LW 83 TV) is one of the two free-to-air channels in the province of Tucumán, Argentina.
 It is owned and run by the National University of Tucumán.
 Its headquarters and studios are located in Yerba Buena with transmitter in Villa Nougués.

-Channel 10 went on air on July 9, 1966.
-At first, it began broadcasting cultural programming, but soon it turned into a more commercial station.
+Channel 10 went on air on July 9, 1966 At first, it began broadcasting cultural programming, but soon it turned into a more commercial station.
 Color transmission began in 1980, and it remained the only free-to-air channel until 1983 when LRK 458 TV Channel 8 was founded.
-Since the 1990s, LW 83 has primarily rebroadcast the national programming of El Trece in Buenos Aires.
+Since the 1990s, Canal 10 has primarily rebroadcast the national programming of El Trece in Buenos Aires.